ISO 9001 requirements; Quality Management System

 Improvement in the quality management system, the ongoing effort to improve your organisation’s products, services, or processes

 Last but not least, clause 10 of the ISO 9001:2015 standard, emphasises the crucial importance of continual improvement within an organisation.
+ISO 9001 audit process is a popular subject which you can know more about it in the relevant page.
 Appropriate actions should be put in place to ensure:

 - Products and services’ constant improvement for the advancement of the business.